-Denver Airport Overview
+Denver Airport DEN

 Denver International Airport is the largest airport in North America in terms of land area.
 The airport is commonly referred to as DEN Airport or DIA.
 The airport, which is also the second biggest in the world by land, primarily serves the metropolitan area of Denver, Colorado, and greater Front Range Urban Corridor.
 Denver airport is located on the western edge of the Great Plains, 25 miles from downtown Denver.